We hear the same old tired complaining yearly about the IRONMAN in Kona. Here are the complaints I hear every year:

-Kona Impact was busy for two weeks making signs and installing graphics for IRONMAN sponsors.
-Every restaurant owner I have talked to (some of the most well-known restaurants in town) said that IRONMAN is a huge boost for business.
-Even businesses like the music shop that rents audio gear for the event and the tour companies that see a big IRONMAN boost benefit.
+Kona Impact was busy making signs and installing graphics for IRONMAN sponsors for two weeks.
+Every restaurant owner I have talked to (some of the most well-known restaurants in town) said that IRONMAN is a massive boost for business.
+Even businesses like the music shop that rents audio gear for the event and the tour companies see a significant IRONMAN boost benefit.

-So, the idea that IRONMAN has only a small impact on our economy is complete and utter baloney.
+So, the idea that IRONMAN has only a tiny impact on our economy is complete and utter baloney.
 It makes no sense and is just plain out false.
-If the average participant and family member just spent $2000 (which is highly conservative), you’re looking at many millions of dollars a year in direct spending.
+If the average participant and family member just spent $2000 (highly conservative), you’re looking at millions of dollars a year in direct spending.

 “Many businesses have to close on IRONMAN day.”

 This is true.
 Yes, Kona Impact was closed.
 The locally-owned office supply store we use in the Old Industrial was closed, and several other places were inaccessible as well.
 The real question concerns impact.
-If I couldn’t buy a ream of paper at my preferred office supply store on a Saturday (traditionally their slowest day), did they lose a sale?
-No, I would just wait until Monday or plan ahead and buy on the Friday.
+Did they lose a sale if I couldn’t buy a ream of paper at my preferred office supply store on a Saturday (traditionally their slowest day)?
+No, I would wait until Monday or plan and buy on Friday.
 This office supply store, by the way, saw several hundred dollars of business from Kona Impact in the weeks leading up to IRONMAN as we completed projects for sponsors—a definite plus.

-Sure, if you wanted to go to Target on Ironman day, it was difficult.
+Sure, it was difficult if you wanted to go to Target on Ironman day.
 My response: get over it.
-IRONMAN is one day, and you’ll do just fine without shopping at Target one day of the year.
+IRONMAN is one day, and you’ll do fine without shopping at Target one day of the year.

-Yes, IRONMAN is a HUGE business, worth several hundred millions of dollars.
-And, yes, the people of Kona are good people.
+Yes, IRONMAN is a HUGE business worth several hundred million dollars.
+And, yes, the people of Kona are good.
 Are they being taken advantage of?
 Most certainly not.
-Thousands of people from Kona volunteer, cheer on the athletes and take part in IRONMAN in different ways.
+Thousands of people from Kona volunteer, cheer on the athletes and participate in IRONMAN in different ways.
 Nobody is forced to volunteer; they do so because they want to help out and be part of the event.
 We do so because we like it.

 My feelings as a business owner and a resident are the same: IRONMAN is great for Kona’s image and economy.
-I am certainly willing to accept that I may be inconvenienced for a day or two if it means my neighbor can buy a few extra bags of groceries, and if my fellow business owners can make some extra money.
+I am certainly willing to accept that I may be inconvenienced for a day or two if my neighbor can buy a few extra bags of groceries and if my fellow business owners can make some extra money.